-- 1.4.1 Managing, hosting and serving the vast amounts of data witnessed today and likely to be seen over the coming years requires significant investment in infrastructure and software.
+1.4.1 Managing, hosting and serving the vast amounts of data witnessed today, and likely to be seen over the coming years, requires significant investment in infrastructure and software.
 These costs are not always viable for those managing geospatial information.
-Use of the 'cloud', however, provides a means to host and serve significant volumes of data without the accompanying investment costs required to own the technologies necessary for hosting and serving that information independently. - 1.4.2 Use of and reliance on the cloud by those in the geospatial community will continue to increase significantly to meet this demand in the coming five to ten years, particularly as volumes of data and demand for real-time, real-world data grows.
-Over the next five to ten years, infrastructure as a service (laaS), platform as a service (PaaS), software as a service (SaaS) and data as a service (DaaS) all offer technological opportunities to those in the geospatial management world that better meet the requirements of users.
+Use of the 'cloud', however, either Private - hosted on your premises, or Public - hosted elsewhere in a shared manner, provides a means to host and serve significant volumes of data without the accompanying investment costs required to own the technologies necessary to do so independently.